Interloopers/Training-Arc/README.md

 # 🚚 Delivery Training Platform

-Welcome to **Delivery Training Platform** – a gamified learning app designed to train new delivery drivers to handle real-life challenges like bad weather, traffic, and more, all while keeping the learning process fun and engaging!
+Welcome to **Delivery Training Platform** – a gamified learning website designed to train new delivery drivers to handle real-life challenges like bad weather, traffic, and more, all while keeping the learning process fun and engaging!

 ---